mclarkson/obdi-aws-p2ec2/README.md

 > The password for the Obdi worker.

 *aws_filter*
-> The filter to apply, if any.
+> The global filter to apply, if any.

 # Dev